AMReX-Microelectronics/Electrostatic/Exec/input/parallel_plate_capacitor/ReadMe.txt

      3) function_parsed_robin:
             This example specifies voltages through robin boundaries by creating parsers for a, b, and f coefficients of the boundary.

+     4) function_parsed_dirichlet_varyingFunc:
+            This example is similar to example 2 but voltage at the top plate is applied as a cosine function 10*cos(2 pi x/(2Lx)).

   -On all lateral sides we can either specify Neumann boundaries or periodic boundaries.